Email Validation Testing: Test 9 Different Types of Emails

 • Contents – text of the body

-• Link name / button name
+• Link Name / Button Name

 • Copyright information

-• Customer support details
+• Customer Support Details

 Standard/Customization of Emails

-Emails can be customized at the backend.
+Emails can be customized from the backend.

 Testing has to be performed for injections – send HTML code, Java code, SQL, etc. All these should fail in order to increase security levels.
-If the application does not support customization of emails, then all the emails sent will follow standard subject/body as set by an application.
+If the application does not support customization of emails, then all the emails sent will follow the standard subject/body as set by an application.

 Conclusion

-Testing Emails is an important activity as most of the components of the application are integrated with this functionality.
+Testing emails is an important activity as most of the components of the application are integrated with this functionality.

 It should be the entire team’s support and effort to completely test the email functionality of the application.
 This should be well-planned much before the actual testing starts and should go hand-in-hand while testing each component/associated component.